AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     status: number;
 };

+// Warning: (ae-missing-release-tag) "noAccountFound" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const noAccountFound = "no_account_found";

+// Warning: (ae-missing-release-tag) "noAccountInSilentRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const noAccountInSilentRequest = "no_account_in_silent_request";

+// Warning: (ae-missing-release-tag) "noCryptoObject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const noCryptoObject = "no_crypto_object";

+// Warning: (ae-missing-release-tag) "NONCE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const NONCE = "nonce";

+// Warning: (ae-missing-release-tag) "nonceMismatch" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const nonceMismatch = "nonce_mismatch";

+// Warning: (ae-missing-release-tag) "noNetworkConnectivity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const noNetworkConnectivity = "no_network_connectivity";

+// Warning: (ae-missing-release-tag) "noTokensFound" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const noTokensFound = "no_tokens_found";

+// Warning: (ae-missing-release-tag) "nowSeconds" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function nowSeconds(): number;

+// Warning: (ae-missing-release-tag) "nullOrEmptyToken" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const nullOrEmptyToken = "null_or_empty_token";

+// Warning: (ae-missing-release-tag) "OBO_ASSERTION" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const OBO_ASSERTION = "assertion";

+// Warning: (ae-missing-release-tag) "OIDC_DEFAULT_SCOPES" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const OIDC_DEFAULT_SCOPES: string[];

+// Warning: (ae-missing-release-tag) "OIDCOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type OIDCOptions = {
     serverResponseType?: ServerResponseType;
     defaultScopes?: Array<string>;
 };

+// Warning: (ae-missing-release-tag) "ON_BEHALF_OF" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const ON_BEHALF_OF = "on_behalf_of";

+// Warning: (ae-missing-release-tag) "ONE_DAY_IN_MS" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const ONE_DAY_IN_MS = 86400000;

+// Warning: (ae-missing-release-tag) "openIdConfigError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const openIdConfigError = "openid_config_error";

+// Warning: (ae-missing-release-tag) "PasswordGrantConstants" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PasswordGrantConstants" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const PasswordGrantConstants: {
     readonly username: "username";